dabhunt/krita-certified-human-made/README.md

 ## 🎯 What is CHM?

+### Why This Matters

+In a world where AI can generate photorealistic art in seconds, **human creativity needs authentication**.
+Artists spend years developing their skills, and this plugin helps them prove it.

-In the age of AI art generators, **how do you prove you actually drew something?**
+**How do you prove you actually drew something?**

 CHM is a Krita plugin that:
 - ✅ **Captures** your drawing process (strokes, layers, timing)